madMAx43v3r/chia-gigahorse/README.md

 ## Docker Usage

-The Dockerfile file uses multiple build stages to support 3 different applications CPU-Only, AMD-GPU, NVIDIA-GPU.
+The Dockerfile file uses multiple build stages to support 4 different applications CPU-Only, NVIDIA-GPU, Intel-GPU, and AMD-GPU.

-It is recommended to run the container with the `/root/.chia` directory mapped to a local volume for persistant storage of the database and config files
+It is highly recommended to run the container with the `/root/.chia` directory mapped to a local volume for persistant storage of the database and config files

 ### CPU-Only